Ex1d3r/Backupsystem/README.md

 ## English

 ### Overview
-A script for automatic daily backup from your Mac to an external SSD drive with connection checking and last backup tracking.
+A script for automatic daily backup from your Mac to an external SSD drive with connection checking, last backup tracking, and support for multiple backup configurations.

 ### Features
 - Checks if SSD is connected before backing up